Race for Your Life, Charlie Brown

-Race for Your Life, Charlie Brown is a 1977 American animated adventure comedy film produced by United Feature Syndicate for Paramount Pictures, directed by Bill Melendez, and the third in a series of films based on the Peanuts comic strip.
-It was the first Peanuts feature-length film produced after the death of composer Vince Guaraldi, who was originally intended to score the film, and used the same voice cast from the 1975 and 1976 TV specials, You're a Good Sport, Charlie Brown, Happy Anniversary, Charlie Brown, and It's Arbor Day, Charlie Brown, and the same voice cast member from the 1974 TV special, It's a Mystery, Charlie Brown.
-However, Liam Martin voiced Linus van Pelt for the last time in the movie, and went on to voice Charlie Brown in the 1978 TV special, What a Nightmare, Charlie Brown!.
+Race for Your Life, Charlie Brown is a 1977 American animated adventure comedy film based on the Peanuts comic strip by Charles M. Schulz.
+Directed by Bill Melendez and written by Schulz, it is the third film in the Peanuts franchise.
+It was the first Peanuts feature-length film produced after the death of composer Vince Guaraldi, who was originally intended to score the film, and used the same voice cast from the 1975 and 1976 TV specials You're a Good Sport, Charlie Brown, Happy Anniversary, Charlie Brown, and It's Arbor Day, Charlie Brown, and the same voice cast member from the 1974 TV special It's a Mystery, Charlie Brown.
+However, Liam Martin voiced Linus van Pelt for the last time in the movie, and went on to voice Charlie Brown in the 1978 TV special What a Nightmare, Charlie Brown!.
 This would be Stuart Brotman's final role before his death from a brain aneurysm in 2011.

 Unlike the previous two Peanuts theatrical films, Charles M. Schulz wrote an original plot without relying on any specific storyline from the strip.
 The idea for the film came to him during a family trip, during which he tried rafting with his wife on Rogue River.
 However, some gags were taken from the strip, such as the one where Snoopy and Peppermint Patty jump on the waterbed.
-The film received mixed-to-positive reviews from critics.
+The film received mixed reviews from critics.